 The house corporation number could be used as an emergency contact number (e.g. to reach a responsible person if something goes wrong while the building is empty), and the undergraduate number could be available for day-to-day operations (e.g. for receiving deliveries, or as a contact number during rush).
 Please adhere to this convention, as it will allow the new telephone numbers to be integrated with other systems in the future.

 Each telephone number can be configured to forward to several other numbers, either simultaneously or sequentially.
 There is no cost for the forwarding service.
-Most usage of these numbers is anticipated to be used by "softphones" like the Zoom client.
-However, member organizations may arrange to purchase telephones via the FSILG Cooperative Inc (FCI).
+However, member organizations may also arrange to purchase VOIP telephones via the FSILG Cooperative Inc (FCI).
 Contact email@example.com for information on purchasing phones.
 They must be physically connected to a wired drop in your house to function.

 The primary management portal for your telephone numbers is https://voip.mit.edu.
 Each organization's listed network contacts have been added as the initial owners of your telephone lines.
 If you are a network contact, your two numbers will automatically appear when you visit the management portal.
 This is how you will find out what your

 new telephone numbers are.
 The full list of telephone numbers is shared with MIT, the FCI, and the AILG IT committee.
 If you have not been keeping your network contacts up to date, you can email the FCI at firstname.lastname@example.org to gain access to your account.